-Joseph and Lisabeth Marziello, Chief Executive Officers
+Joseph and Lisabeth Marziello, President-Chief Executive Officers

 Joseph & Lisabeth Marziello have more than 23 years’ experience as a successful CEO team throughout the nation in the Boys & Girls Club movement.
 Their efforts have been noted in high regard, with distinguished membership in the Boys & Girls Clubs of America’s Academy.
 The duo has been extremely successful in building organizational, financial and board infrastructures to create high performing organizations with increased donor relations.
 Together they have managed multi-faceted operations in Oregon, Wisconsin, and New York.
 Their transformational leadership has made all of these organizations outstanding youth guidance and development agencies with quality staff, facilities, and programs supported by financial stability and clearly defined standards.
 Most recently Joseph & Lisabeth have brought their leadership expertise to Philadelphia, leading a new charge as the CEOs of the Boys & Girls Clubs of Philadelphia.